Screen Time, Sleep and Healthy Digital Habits

 Risk assessment

-is not fully mature yet.
-At the same time, the reward system in your brain is highly active.
+At the same time, the reward system of the brain is highly active.

-Spending long periods online does not instantly cause harm.
-The effects are gradual.
-But over time, too much screen exposure can influence different parts of your life.
+But over time, too much screen exposure can affect different parts of life.

 Focus and Concentration

-Switching between apps, chats, and videos trains your brain to expect constant change.
-This makes it harder to:
+Switching constantly between videos, chats, games, and notifications trains the brain to expect constant stimulation.

 Complete tasks without distraction

-You may feel restless when things move slowly.
-This is not laziness.
-It is overstimulation.
+You may feel restless when things slow down.

 Emotional Overload